If anyone thinks he is something when he is nothing, he deceives himself.

 Does God want you to improve your self-image?

-Recently a Christian teaching on self-esteem has become popular.
-It is not biblical, although it purports to be.
 In fact, the positive self-image idea comes from the personal-development movement and is founded in humanistic psychology.
 This teaching, specially adapted for the church, tries to create a scriptural basis for Christian self-esteem out of the words of Jesus.
 He taught that we must love others as we love ourselves [Matthew 22:37-39].

 Here is the problem: It brings the focus on us, rather than on Jesus.